-The coloring information is always inherited from the solid or surface down to its constituent faces and edges.
-The priority list for coloring elements in topological models is as follows:
+The styling information is always inherited from top to bottom, i.e. along the assembly structure, and within component parts, the solid or surface styles are propagated down to the constituent faces and edges.
+The priority list for styling elements is as follows:

-- solids (manifold_solid_brep, brep_with_voids) OR surfaces (shell_based_surface_model) - 2. surfaces only (open_shell, closed_shell) - 3. faces / edges - 4. geometric surfaces / curves
+- 1. Assembly node (shape representation)

+- 2. Component part (shape representation)

+- Solids (manifold_solid_brep, brep_with_voids) OR surfaces (shell based surface model)

+- 4. Surfaces only (open shell, closed shell)

+- 5. Faces / edges

+- 6. Geometric surfaces / curves

+- 7. Points / vertices

-Solids and surfaces may be colored by using fill_area_style_colour, where faces lying on a solid should be styled by overriding the solid style, as are the edges.
+Solids and surfaces may be colored by using $fill_area_style_colour$, where faces lying on a solid should be styled by overriding the solid style, as are the edges.
 The edges are treated as being independent of the face due to them potentially being used by two faces.
 This could lead to a conflict when the two faces were colored differently.
 See sections 4.2.4 and 4.3.2 for handling of overriding styles.

-In order to maintain similarity of style, it was decided at the 7th CAx Implementor Forum meeting to extend this approach to include geometrically bounded surfaces and wireframes.
-Thus, the priority list for coloring these elements is as follows:
+In order to maintain similarity of style, this approach also applies to geometrically bounded surfaces and wireframes.
+The priority list for coloring these elements is as follows:

-- Wireframe / Surface collector (geometric_set, geometric_curve_set) - 2.
-Geometric Representation Item (e.g. trimmed_curve, b_spline_surface)
+- 1. Wireframe / Surface collector (geometric_set, geometric_curve_set) - 2.
+Geometric Representation Item (e.g. trimmed curve, b spline surface)

 Colors should be instantiated from the top down for these hierarchies, e.g. the solid should always be colored, then any differences in face colors applied by overriding the solid color for the different face.
-Similarly for wireframe, the geometric_set/geometric_curve-set should always be colored in the majority color for the geometric entities, those deviating from this majority color being overridden.
+Similarly, for wireframe, the geometric_set / geometric_curve_set should always be colored in the majority color for the geometric entities, those deviating from this majority color being overridden.